ohmcodes/WindowsGSM.Enshrouded/README.md

 - If still doesn't show up after everything confirm maybe the game is not region lock and show thousand of
 - dedicated servers wait until they implement direct connect so you can connect to your own server or
 - maybe have you tried Steam servers? add your server to your favorite and connect
-- If you just start your server wait for awhile take 5-10minutes for steam to list your server don't
+- If you just start your server wait for awhile take 5-10minutes for steam to list your server
-- rack the start/stop button it wont help you
+- don't spam click the start/stop button it wont help you

 ### Sample image